National Programs of Excellence

 Identifying the Best LPS Programs in America

 America needs the best Law and Public Safety (LPS) programs to serve our communities.
 Our students deserve it.
 Our agencies depend upon it.
 The LAPSEN LPS accreditation process is designed to make the best better.
 Applicant programs will demonstrate competencies across several standards in the course of a year.
 LAPSEN specialist assist applicant programs through the year with training, guides and mentorship.

-Accredited programs receive an aluminum plaque to place outside the main door to their classroom as well as other recognitions.
+Accredited programs receive an special plaque to place outside the main door to their classroom, recognition banner, as well as other recognitions.